Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Symbols

-The results summarized in \Cref{tab:symbols}---indicated with \cfprompt{symb\_ood}---fail to reject our hypothesis and reinforce our initial finding that the type of symbols are mostly immaterial to the model performance.
+The results (\Cref{tab:symbols_main}) fail to reject our hypothesis and reinforce our initial finding that the type of symbols is primarily immaterial to the model performance.
 A notable exception is \sports, where including artificial names and activities closes the gap between \direct and \cotp.
-However, surprisingly, even with completely artificial names and activities in the \sports dataset, the model performance is marginally better than direct.
+However, surprisingly, even with entirely artificial names and activities in the \sports dataset, the model performance is marginally better than direct.
 Another interesting exception occurs in the \sorting dataset.
 Compared to vanilla \cotp, using larger integers ($\geq$10) considerably improves the task solve rate (60.6$\%$ $\rightarrow$ 80.0$\%$).
-We postulate that in this scenario the modified thoughts more effectively inform the model about the underlying task of sorting numbers.
+We postulate that in this scenario, the modified thoughts more effectively inform the model about the underlying task of sorting numbers.
+These results indicate that placeholders and abstract values can do merely as well at eliciting effective thoughts.
+However, we find that completely deleting the symbols is not a viable option, as expected.
+Deleting all the symbols (\eg numbers and dates) nullifies the gains carried over by \cotp.
+We show additional results in Appendix-\Cref{tab:allresultsgsm}.